nikjavor/EyeBreak/README.md

 chmod +x build.sh && ./build.sh && mv EyeBreak.app /Applications/
 ```

-4. The script will create EyeBreak.app and move it into Applications folder
+4. The command will run a script that will create EyeBreak.app and move it into Applications folder

 ## Customizing